carmenrobres/portfolio/docs/term2/07-Microchallenges.md

 <span style="background-color: #FFFCFA; padding: 10px; border: 1px solid #699ADA;"> [Check out the repository](https://github.com/annafedele/microchallenge-II).</span>

 ### Reflection
-For me, this microchallenge felt less intense because I think we were more practical in deciding what we wanted to do.
-Initially, I wanted to work on the microchallenge alone and experiment with using artificial intelligence with anxiety necklaces.
-My idea was to add a camera to the ESP 32XIAO so that whenever the anxiety necklace was activated, it would take a photo.
-Then, an AI would interpret the image and generate audio to help calm the wearer.

 ![](../../images\term2\Microchallenge\micro.png){style: width="480", align=left}

 For me, this microchallenge felt less intense because I think we were more practical in deciding what we wanted to do.
 Initially, I wanted to work on the microchallenge alone and experiment with using artificial intelligence with anxiety necklaces.
 My idea was to add a camera to the ESP 32XIAO so that whenever the anxiety necklace was activated, it would take a photo.
 Then, an AI would interpret the image and generate audio to help calm the wearer.